Tennessee Sweet Potato Pumpkin

 "Grows to medium size, pear-shaped, a little ribbed, color creamy white, sometimes lightly striped with green, flesh thick, creamy white, remarkably fine grained, dry and brittle, and of most excellent flavor.
 Hardy, very productive, and keeps perfectly sound until late in the spring, longer than any other pumpkin.
 It speedily becomes a general favorite wherever it has been introduced.
 Has no equal for making pies and custards.
 When cooked it has somewhat the appearance of sweet potatoes, but of more delicious taste.
 It proves very distinct and fixed, and is a valuable acquisition.
 This variety we recommend as being superior to any other variety of pumpkin for cooking purposes in cultivation.
 Its attractive appearance makes it a specially valuable kind for the market gardener.
 Our stock of this variety is grown with special care, and cannot fail to give satisfaction to our patrons, but the seed being very scarce, we can sell it only in packets.
 Do not confound the Tennessee Sweet Potato Pumpkin with any other so-called Sweet Potato Pumpkin."

-whose seed originated from USDA accession number NSL 5197.
+in Middle Tennessee, whose seed originated from USDA accession number NSL 5197.
 Rare and in limited supply.
 Each packet contains two grams, which is approximately 10 to 15 seeds.